Queen Street Wastewater Upgrade

 Fast Facts:

-• seven to 14 metres deep below Queen St
+• up to 14 metres below Queen St

-Traditional tunnelling uses a two-pipe system; reinforced concrete jacking pipes create the tunnel, and a smaller diameter service pipeline or liner suitable to carry the wastewater is installed inside and grouted into place.
+Traditional tunnelling uses a two-pipe system; reinforced concrete jacking pipes create the tunnel, and a smaller diameter service pipeline suitable to carry the wastewater is installed inside and grouted into place.
+GRP pipes do the work of both reinforced concrete and plastic pipes, making them a cost-effective option.

 Scope

-This work will improve the resilience of the wastewater network, allow for future population growth, and reduce wastewater overflows, for a cleaner Waitematā Harbour.
-It is part of a $13.8b infrastructure programme Watercare is delivering over the next 10 years.
+The project will increase capacity, improve the resilience of the wastewater network, allow for future population growth, and reduce wastewater overflows for a cleaner Waitematā Harbour.
+It is part of Watercare's 10-year $13.8B infrastructure upgrade programme.

 Project Gallery